heyitxtony/tony-tran.github.io/README.md

 **github commands**
     1) in terminal git add -A
     2) in your terminal enter git commit -m "description in quote"
-    3) in terminal enter git pushg
+    3) in terminal enter git push

 **search for lodown repo**
 1)open file